Religious Education

 Religious Life of the School at St William's

 Teaching people to be religious, the second dimension referred to above, is identified with the religious life of the school and is a faith development activity focused on nurturing the religious, spiritual and faith growth of students.
-These Guidelines provide four Components for the faith development of students in the religious life of a school: Religious Identity and Culture, Evangelisation and Faith Formation, Prayer and Worship and Social Action and Justice.
+There are four Components for the faith development of students in the religious life of a school: Religious Identity and Culture, Evangelisation and Faith Formation, Prayer and Worship and Social Action and Justice.
 Beyond the school, the family, parish and local community also nourish and develop the faith of students.

 Religious life of the school activities at St William's can include, but are not limited to, whole school masses and liturgies, year level and buddy masses, assembly, Sacred Singing, whole school prayer, classroom prayer and whole school meditation.